 Note: The selected topics will vary.
-Consequently, this course may be
+Consequently, this course may be repeated as the content varies.

 M.A.C.M.
 DEGREE WITH AN EMPHASIS IN ORIGINAL LANGUAGE 48 HOURS OF STUDY

 An OC graduate with an M.A.C.M. degree will: